raed19/Cultural-aware/README.md

 # Cultural-aware Machine Learning based Analysis of COVID-19 Vaccine Hesitancy
-This is the source code for the paper: Cultural-aware Machine Learning based Analysis of COVID-19 Vaccine Hesitancy by Raed Alharbi, My T. Thai, Sylvia Chan-Olmsted, and Huan Chen, proceeding in ICC2023
+This is the source code for the paper: Cultural-aware Machine Learning based Analysis of COVID-19 Vaccine Hesitancy

 Required libraries: